-There can be no assurance that Canadian federal or provincial income tax laws and the administrative policies and assessing practices of the CRA respecting the treatment of mutual fund trusts will not be changed in a manner which adversely affects the Issuer or the Trust Unitholders.
+There can be no assurance that Canadian federal or provincial income tax laws and the administrative policies and assessing practices of the CRA respecting the treatment of mutual fund trusts will not be changed in a manner which adversely affects the Trust or the Trust Unitholders.

-To qualify as a mutual fund trust, the Issuer must be a "unit trust" as defined by the Tax Act and must restrict its undertaking to: (i) the investing of its funds in property (other than real property or an interest in real property) and (ii) the acquiring, holding, maintaining, improving, leasing or managing of any real property (or interest in real property) that is capital property of the Issuer or (iii) any combination of the activities described in (i) and (ii), and must have 150 Trust Unitholders each holding not less than 100 Trust Units which are qualified for distribution to the public and which have an aggregate fair market value of not less than \$500.
-The Issuer must comply with these requirements on a continuous basis and the Issuer must not be reasonably considered to have been established or maintained primarily for the benefit of non-residents of Canada.
-If the Issuer fails or ceases to qualify as a "mutual fund trust" for the purposes of the Tax Act, the tax consequences described under "Canadian Federal Income Tax Considerations" and "Eligibility for Investment by Deferred Income Plans" would in some respects be materially and adversely different.
-In such a case, the Trust Units will not be, or will cease to be, qualified investments for Deferred Income Plans at that time.
-Furthermore, the Issuer may be subject to a special tax under Part XII.2 of the Tax Act for such taxation year to the extent that its designated income is distributed to a designated beneficiary, including a non-resident person.
-In addition, Trust Unitholders may become subject to provincial taxes, such as Ontario Land Transfer Tax, in respect of their Trust Units.
+It is anticipated that the Trust will qualify at all times as a "mutual fund trust" for purposes of the Tax Act.
+To qualify as a "mutual fund trust", the Trust must be a "unit trust" as defined in the Tax Act and must restrict its undertaking to: (i) the investing of its funds in property (other than real property or an interest in real property), (ii) the acquiring, holding, maintaining, improving, leasing or managing of any real property (or interest in real property) that is capital property of the Trust or (iii) any combination of the activities described in (i) and (ii); and must comply with the minimum distribution requirements.
+The Trust must comply with these requirements on a continuous basis.
+If the Trust ceases to qualify as a "mutual fund trust" for the purposes of the Tax Act, the income tax consequences described under "Certain Canadian Federal Income Tax Considerations" would in some respects be materially and adversely different.
+For instance, in such a case, the Trust Units will cease to be qualified investments for Registered Plans at that time.
+Furthermore, the Trust may become subject to alternative minimum tax under section 127.5 of the Tax Act and to tax under Part XII.2 of the Tax Act.